ISLEcode/.github/SECURITY.md

 >   guidance in this file will ultimately speed up the resolution of these critical issues.

-This document provides a secured development strategy and recommendations for all [open][open source] and [inner source] projects maintained on the [ISLEcode] GitHub account.
+This document provides a secured development strategy and recommendations for all [open][open source] and [inner source] projects whose source code is maintained on the [ISLEcode] GitHub account.
+It delves into important considerations repository maintainers and contributors should account for outside of the core development (i.e. code writing) process.

   [inner source]:   https://en.wikipedia.org/wiki/Inner_source
   [open source]:    https://en.wikipedia.org/wiki/Open_source